 It’s common for people to panic or get defensive after an accident.
 They may point fingers even if they’re unsure what happened.
 Arguing won’t help, and anything you say could be misunderstood later, especially during a car accident fault dispute.

 The other driver doesn’t determine who’s responsible.
 Insurance companies, and sometimes the courts, make that decision based on evidence.
-At the scene, your only legal duty under CVC §16025 is to exchange basic information like your name, address, driver’s license, registration, and insurance.
-You do not have to admit fault or debate what happened.

 Here’s what will help you most in the moment: